luigeneric/BSGOCore/README.md

 - edit .env, set
   - CLIENT_PATH
   - GAMESERVER_IGNORE_HASHES=true
-- *The files are not yet provided* required: ServerConfigurationUtils folder (the server will search for template files and Cards (something like template files but in an ubiquitous language of the game)
+- *The files are not provided yet(will add this later)* required: ServerConfigurationUtils folder (the server will search for template files and Cards (something like template files but in an ubiquitous language of the game)
   - AugmentTemplates
   - ColliderTemplates
   - JsonCards